Juniorbarry26/visionSearch/README.md

 - Text-to-image or multimodal search
 - Model compression and GPU optimization

-## 🎓 Learning Objectives

-By completing this project you will gain hands-on experience with:

-- PyTorch and model training
-- Representation learning and metric learning
-- Building retrieval systems and evaluation

 ## 🧭 Project Philosophy

 Prioritize understanding over unnecessary complexity.
 For every change ask: what changed, why, and did it improve performance?